MiracleDevs/Paradigm.ORM/README.md

 Change log
 ---

+Version `2.1.6`
+- Updated Paradigm.Core and other dependencies.
+- Published new versions for the tools.

 Version `2.1.5`
 - Removed a dependency over generic entities that needed a parameterless constructor in all the solution.